intershop/devenv-4-iom/doc/03_operations.md

 1. [Delete mailserver](#delete_mailserver)
 1. [Delete namespace](#delete_namespace)

-All these steps are provided as single commands by _devenv-4-iom_'s command line client.
+All these steps are provided as single commands by `devenv-cli.sh`.
 The command line client also provides the shortcut `delete cluster`, which performs all these operations at once.

 Please note that persistent storage will never be deleted by the `delete cluster` command.
 The storage has to be [deleted separately](#delete_storage).